Towards Instance-Wise Calibration: Local Amortized Diagnostics and Reshaping of Conditional Densities (LADaR): Related Work

-\subsubsection{Goodness-of-Fit Tests and Calibration}
+\subsubsection{Goodness-of-Fit Tests and Calibration.}

-Goodness-of-fit of conditional density models to observed data can be assessed by two-sample tests \citep{stute2002condtest, moreira2003condtest,jitkrittum2020cde}.
-Such tests are useful for deciding whether a PD needs to be improved, but do not provide any means to correct discrepancies.

-One way to recalibrate PDs (proposed by, e.g., \citealt{bordoloi2010photoz}) is by first assessing how the marginal distribution of the PIT values differs from a uniform distribution by diagnostics tools \citep{cook2006validating,freeman2017photoz,talts2018validating,disanto2018cmdn}, and then applying corrections to bring them into agreement.
+Goodness-of-fit of conditional density models to observed data can be assessed by two-sample tests \citep[e.g., ][]{andrews1997condtest, stute2002condtest, moreira2003condtest,jitkrittum2020cde}.
+Such tests are useful for deciding whether a conditional density model needs to be improved, but do not provide any means to correct discrepancies.
+One way to recalibrate CDEs (proposed, e.g., by \citealt{bordoloi2010photoz}) is to first assess how the marginal distribution of PIT values differs from a uniform distribution by diagnostic tools \citep{cook2006validating,freeman2017photoz,talts2018validating,disanto2018cmdn}, and then apply corrections to bring them into agreement.
 However, by construction, such recalibration schemes only improve marginal calibration.
-In this work, we instead build on \citet{zhao2021diagnostics}, which proposes a version of PIT that is estimated across the {\em entire} input feature space, thereby allowing us to directly assess and target conditional coverage.
+In this work, we instead build on \citet{zhao2021diagnostics}, which proposes a version of PIT that is estimated throughout the {\em entire} input feature space, allowing us to directly assess and target conditional coverage.

-\subsubsection{Quantile Regression}
+\subsubsection{Quantile Regression.}